 - Activated charcoal

-Lavender oil is generally nonpoisonous when breathed in during aromatherapy or swallowed.
+Lavender oil is generally not poisonous in adults when breathed in during aromatherapy or swallowed in smaller amounts.
+It may cause a reaction in children who swallow small amounts.
 The major effects are due to allergic reactions of the skin.